Pmacdon15/todo/README.md

 ```

-If you are in the root directory run:
+If you are in the root directory of the project run:

 ```bash